 As an independent, UK registered charity, we do not receive any public funding, relying on tuition and course fees and support from individuals, trusts, foundations and companies to continue our work.

-If you would like to support Clay College and its future development, please consider how you can help us by buying from the gallery, signing up for a course, becoming a patron or supporting our ongoing fundraising for student bursaries, work within the local community and the artist in residence project.
+If you would like to support Clay College and its future development, please help us by buying from the gallery, signing up for a course, becoming a patron or supporting our ongoing fundraising for student bursaries, work within the local community and the artist in residence project.

 Clay College is a recognised trading name for Adopt a Potter, Maze Hill Pottery, The Old Ticket Office, Woodlands Park Road, London, SE10 9XE